 You will get to experience Vietnam in a different way not seen by other tourists.
 Every day will be a new location, a place that holds some history from recent events or times in the distant past and you will get there on roads that many riders often dream.
 Much of the way will be on quiet roads that wind through jungle vistas and quiet villages in valleys that seem to go forever.

 You will be staying at various accommodations at different hotels.
-At the end of each day, you will be staying in clean and comfortable private room accommodation.
+At the end of each day, you will be staying in clean and comfortable shared room accommodation.
 Hotels will vary in standard but all will offer a comfortable bed, a warm shower, and an opportunity for a cold drink and time to discuss the day's adventure.
 In Halong Bay, you will be spending the night on a cruise boat.